-- 1. Public boating and fishing access facilities shall be used solely for the purpose of launching and retrieving watercraft or fishing from the shore.
+- Public boating and fishing access facilities shall be used solely for the purpose of launching and retrieving watercraft or fishing from the shore.
+Fishing from courtesy docks or ramps is not permitted.
 No other use of access sites is allowed. - 2.
 After launching, vehicles shall be parked in available parking spaces. - 3.
 Any law enforcement officer acting under proper authority may prohibit an individual from launching a watercraft from any public boating and fishing access sites. - 4.
 The following are prohibited at fishing and boating access sites: - a.
 Consumption of alcoholic beverages or possession of an open container of alcoholic beverages. - b.
 Swimming or bathing. - c.
 Camping. - d.
 Open fires. - e.
 Trash disposal except where trash receptacles are provided. - f.
 Discharge of firearms, fireworks and explosives. - g.
 Leaving unattended watercraft. - h.
 Commercial use except as authorized by the Director. - i.
 Parking of any vehicle or the mooring of any watercraft in such a manner as to obstruct any avenue of ingress or egress, except for the purpose of launching.